onfido/onfido-ios-sdk/README.md

     case OnfidoFlowError.upload(let OnfidoApiError):
         // Occurs when the SDK receives an error from an API call, see [https://documentation.onfido.com/api/latest#errors](https://documentation.onfido.com/api/latest#errors) for more information case OnfidoFlowError.exception(withError: let error, withMessage: let message):
-        // Returned when an unexpected error occurs, please contact [support](mailto:support@onfido.com) when this happens case OnfidoFlowError.invalidImageData:
+        // Returned when an unexpected error occurs, please contact [Customer support](mailto:supportonfido.com) when this happens case OnfidoFlowError.invalidImageData:
         // Occurs when the SDK tries to save capture to disk, but the image failed to compress to JPEG data case OnfidoFlowError.versionInsufficient: